udacity/create-your-own-adventure/english/00-Life-of-this-world/Life of this world.md

 "Life isn't that simple but you got to take every possible risk in life to achieve something."

 "Explore another dimension[dimension](../dimensions/dimension.md).
 It's fun"

+"I love how diversified people opinions are.
+Different culture, religion, language, gender, colour...Above all the fact that we are all human makes me happier.
+Tesafe Hamle 29/2017"